sethrylan/sethrylan.github.io/_posts/2017-08-09-notes-from-school.md

 ---

 ##### On Abstractions
-"Systems designers are abstraction merchants."[^abstractions] We create and sell abstractions.
+"Systems designers are abstraction merchants."[^abstractions]

 "Nothing is so difficult it cannot be solved by another level of indirection."[^wheeler]

 ##### On Files
-The life of an average file is tedious and brief[^tediousandbrief], and not even a file[^notafile].
+The life of an average file is tedious[^notafile] and brief[^tediousandbrief].
 Sequential access is rarely sequential with multiple threads.

 ##### On Protocols
 Even if a protocol seems great on paper, it may not be used for lots of reasons.[^csma]